- Community Resources

 - Although every effort will be made by the College to notify a student prior to entering an occupied room, the College reserves the right to enter a student's room to perform routine or emergency maintenance or to enforce College policies, rules, and regulations

 - No room changes may occur in any residence hall until the first working day following the second week of classes.
 Students must first contact their Resident Advisor to discuss the possibility of a room change.
-Students may be referred to the Associate Dean of Student Life.
+Students may be referred to the Coordinator of Wellness & Campus Engagement.

-- Students having compelling reasons to remain on campus during breaks or after graduation are required to petition the Associate Dean of Student Life in advance to receive authorization.
+- Students having compelling reasons to remain on campus during breaks or after graduation are required to petition the Coordinator of Wellness & Campus Engagement in advance to receive authorization.
 Students can expect to be charged a $100 an hour fee for not vacating the building on the posted closing date.

 - Housing for returning students is determined through a Housing Lottery in mid-April.
 First and second year students should expect to live on campus, space permitting.